marrink-lab/vermouth-martinize/doc/source/tutorials/basic_usage.rst

 Cysteine bridges
 ----------------

-If your protein contains cysteine bridges, martinize2 can attempt to identify linked residues and add correct Martini parameters between them using the `-cys` flag.
+If your protein contains cysteine bridges, martinize2 will attempt to identify linked residues and add correct Martini parameters between them.
 When bridged residue pairs are identified, a constraint of length 0.24 nm will be added between the side chains of the two residues.

-The `-cys` flag can read one of two types of argments. `-cys auto` will look for pairs of residues within a short cutoff:
+The `-cys` flag can read one of two types of argments.
+The default value `-cys auto` will look for pairs of residues within a short cutoff.
+This is assumed by default, so if your protein contains disulfide bridges at the correct distance, then they'll be found automatically just using:

-``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ff martini3001 -dssp -scfix -cys auto``
+``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ff martini3001 -dssp``

 You can check if the correct bridges have been identified and added in the `[ constraints ]` directive of the output itp file.
 Disulfide bonds are written at the top of the directive like so::